-As part of the integrated pest management strategy the City of Duluth will explore the possibility of the use of biological control agents after infection has been detected.
-Biological control agents are natural enemies of pests used to reduce pest populations.
+As part of the integrated pest management strategy, the City of Duluth will explore the possibility of using biological control agents.
+Biological control agents are natural enemies of pests that reduce their populations.
 Biocontrol requires an active human role, such as release into the environment, unlike natural controls which occur naturally and require no human involvement.

-EAB in its native range is not considered a major issue, accept on ash trees that are stressed or already in decline, or ornamental ash trees from North America planted in China.
+EAB in its native range is not a significant threat, accept on ash trees that are stressed or already in decline, or ornamental ash trees from North America planted in China.
 This natural resistance in Asian ash is due in part to EAB's natural control agents found in China.
 Several species of parasitic wasps have been identified to control EAB.
-Only three species have been approved, so far, for release in the United Studies, Oobius agrili, Spathius agrili, and Tetrastichus planipennisi.
+Four species have been approved, so far, for release in the United Studies, Oobius agrili, Spathius agrili, Tetrastichus planipennisi, and Spathius galinae.
 These wasps, in their native range parasitize anywhere from 50-90% of EAB larvae or eggs, which is an effective control method.
-If the parasitoids can become established in the U.S. they might be a significant contributor to the success of managing the pest.
+If the parasitoids can become established in the U.S. they might be a significant contributor to successful EAB management.

-In order for the USDA and affiliates to agree to release of parasitoid wasps, the city must have a forested area with 15-40 acres or more of infestation.
-The wasps must have enough EAB to parasitize and establish a population.
+Duluth must have a forested area with 15 - 40 acres or more of infestation for the USDA and affiliates to release parasitoid wasps.
+The wasps must have an area this size to establish a sustainable population.
 The possibility of release will only arise if city forest, outside residential areas, becomes heavily infested.